ContinuumBridge/canary_app/README.md

             ]
     }

 A mechanism is provided to acknowledge messages going in either directions.
 Each time a message is sent, it contains a sequence number that is incremented by 1.
-An acknowledge message may then be sent back.
+The receiver acknowledges messages by sending a message with an acknowledge number equal to the sequence number of the next message that it expects.

     {
         "source": "string",